mchenetz/Scalr-utils/README.md

 ## Config File ##

 ---
-The config file can be placed in the directory with all of the python files or your home directory
+The config file can be placed in the program directory or your home directory

 File: .scalr.cfg